How to Make Pesto Sauce (with any greens!)

 - You’ll learn how to make pesto sauce with a wide variety of greens, herbs, and nuts you have on hand.

-- Pesto sauce can be frozen for later or stored in the fridge for a couple days, so it’s great for meal prep.
+- Pesto sauce can be frozen for later or stored in the fridge for up to a week, so it’s great for meal prep.

 Pesto sauce ingredients